digiverse/datomic-qbuilder/README.md

 The pull expression is enabled if the find is in the collection form, e.g.
 `[?e ...]`.
 If the find is in other form, the pull expression is disabled and ignored.

+NOTE: sorting instruction definitions are currently supported only in the Datalog Builder view.

 ### Datalog Builder
 In this view, one can use the builder for building where and pull expressions.